SOTEAG Logo White

 About Us

 SOTEAG was established in 1977, building upon the pioneering work of the Sullom Voe Environmental Advisory Group (SVEAG).
-Today SOTEAG continues to develop and manage comprehensive scientific monitoring programmes that ensure the health of Shetland’s marine and coastal regions, surrounding the Sullom Voe Terminal and Port in the North Sea.
+Today SOTEAG continues to develop and manage comprehensive scientific monitoring programmes that ensures the health of Shetland’s marine and coastal regions, surrounding the Sullom Voe Terminal and Port in the North Sea.

 Since 1974, the Sullom Voe Terminal has been the focus of what we believe to be the most intensive monitoring programme of any industrial installation in the UK, Europe or elsewhere.